Skip links

 2. Focus Four Risks

 Majority of the construction-related fatalities are due to fall dangers.
-This subject must be discussed for at least 1 hour 15 minutes.
+This subject is covered for four hours in the course.

 1. Fall risks